 Because the run-time is not active, MCS cannot update any of the configuration files in the

 To manually update the configuration file:

-install_directory\webapps\mcs\resources\connector_IMS, to the Runtime Service for IMS directory,
+install_directory\webapps\mcs\resources\connector_CICS, to the Runtime Service for CICS directory,

 This step is necessary so that the run-time engine will use the MCS-created configuration file (